 Mastering

 It's never ideal to master your own mixes, so we let some time go by and came back with a slightly fresher ear.
 Honestly, there's nothing special about this mastering compared to what I've done in the past.
-The idea was to homogenize the tracks as much as possible, to regain a little volume and a little analog feel.
+It was a question of homogenizing the tracks as much as possible, regaining a little volume and still a little analog feel.
 I had to switch back and forth between headphones and speakers to correct the audible faults with the means available, without letting myself be fooled by the shortcomings of the small room I was using as a control room.

 The physical disk